markVnl/nethserver-gitea/doc/README.md

  The current configuration can be reviewed with `config show gitea` , the default values after fresh installation are:

+`CacheHost = ` -> if a adequate host for redis is set it is used for cache instead of (default) memory
 `DisableRegistration=true` -> if set to false non nethserver-user can register
 `EnableNotifyMail=true` -> notification emails are send
 `HttpAccess=public` -> if set to private web-ui and https clone are exclusively available on private networks